cozygene/refactor/README.md

 Reference-Free Adjustment for Cell-Type composition (ReFACTor) is an unsupervised method for the correction of cell-type heterogeneity in epigenome-wide association studies (EWAS), which is based on a variant of principal component analysis (PCA).
 ReFACTor is described in the following [paper](http://) (upcoming).

-As decribed bellow, ReFACTor is available in R and Python.
-We recommend using the much faster python version.
+As decribed bellow, ReFACTor is available in both R and Python.
+We recommend using the much faster Python version (a command-line tool which does not require any programming experience).

 ### Download